Akshara-Balan/Research-Assistant-Agent/README.md

 ## Version2

-This version will read the arxiv papers and give response accordingly
+This version will read the papers from google scholar and give response accordingly.
+There is no hallucination.
+Implemented a frontend module.

 ## Setup